Climbing and beers

 One thought on “Climbing and beers

 1. Pingback: » Didn’t I see you in Vietnam?
 Goodbye UK, Hello World!: The organisation (or lack of) and details of my near-as-darnit worldwide “tour”.
 Kicking off in February 2006, and ending…. when I get back!
-GERMANY WordPress
+WordPress

 Leave a Reply